GTPCNZ

 Inputs

-The scaffold uses 70 parameters across demand, supply, funding, governance, ambulance, hospital, equity, risk and implementation domains. v1.7.1/v1.7.2 tiers these into core, extended and exploratory parameters.
+The benchmark uses 70 parameters across demand, supply, funding, governance, ambulance, hospital, equity, risk and implementation domains. v1.7.1/v1.7.2 tiers these into core, extended and exploratory parameters.

 Outputs